flyingrobots/ninelives/README.md

 # Nine Lives 🐱 – Resilience for async Rust

-Production-ready retries, circuit breakers, bulkheads, and timeouts that compose in a single stack.
+Practical retries, circuit breakers, bulkheads, and timeouts that compose in a single stack.
 Zero `unsafe`, deterministic testing hooks, and clear invariants.

 ## Install
 ```toml